Children’s Dentistry in South Lincoln

 Our children’s dentist answers: Children may experience toothaches for various reasons.
 Usually, cavities or gum disease are the most common causes of toothaches, but sport or play-related injuries to the mouth area can cause toothaches for children.
 Brush and floss the area thoroughly to allow for a better view.
 If the child is capable of rinsing with warm salt water and spitting, it may temporarily relieve symptoms related to gum problems.
 If you can see a pimple on the gums near the teeth, call a dentist right away.
 This is an infected tooth and needs treatment immediately.
 Children’s motrin can help reduce inflammation until the child can be seen by a dentist.
 There are over the counter benzocaine gels available to relieve symptoms, however, be sure not to give this to children under 2.

-CAQs to our children’s dentist: What is the best home remedies for a child’s toothache?
+CAQs to our children’s dentist: What are good home remedies for a child’s toothache?

 Our children’s dentist answers: Giving the child anti-inflammatories like children’s motrin, placing an ice pack on the skin for a few minutes, rinsing with warm salt water or chewing a clove can temporarily reduce the severity of symptoms, but if a child has a toothache, they should see a dentist as soon as possible.